10buttons/awedio/README.md

 - [esp32][awedio_esp32] - For esp32 microcontrollers using
   esp-idf.
 Implemented in its [own crate][awedio_esp32].

-Backends are implemented by pulling samples from the [Renderer].
+Backends are implemented by pulling samples from a [BackendSource] such as the [Renderer].

 ## Cargo Features